 Research tells us that family engagement in school makes a big difference.
 When schools, families and communities work together, student achievement increases.
 SLOCOE schools welcome and encourage family participation in a variety of ways.
 SLOCOE has aligned parent involvement in the LCAP and SPSA stakeholder engagement processes by streamlining the two into a single coherent system of parent and family engagement activities that reflect and represent both the LCAP and SPSA requirements.
 This will promote a more comprehensible, unified, and understandable system for parents to more easily and meaningfully engage in their child's educational process.
-To review the Family Engagement Policy, please see the school office or the SLOCOE website.
+The SLOCOE Parent and Family Engagement Policy is attached.